sony/mapray-js/README.md

 ```

 ## Usage
-World Terrain data hosted by mapray cloud platform.
-Access Token is required to access to mapray cloud, it is under Closed Alpha Test and is released to a limited number of end-users.
+World Terrain data hosted by Mapray Cloud platform.
+Access Token is required to access to Mapray Cloud, it is under Beta Test and you can join beta test for free if you meet the our requirements.
+The service web site of Mapray Cloud is [here](https://cloud.mapray.com).
-Mapray cloud managed by [Sony Corporation.](https://www.sony.com/) If you have any questions about the access token of mapray cloud or the services of mapray cloud, please contact us from the [contact page](https://mapray.com/contact.html).
+Mapray Cloud managed by [Sony Corporation.](https://www.sony.com/) If you have any questions about the access token of mapray cloud or the services of mapray cloud, please contact us from the [contact page](https://mapray.com/contact.html).
 ```html
 <!DOCTYPE html>
 <html>